Have you lost a lost a loved one due to the negligence of another person?

 - Causation – The medical professional’s “deviation from the standard of care” caused or contributed to the deceased’s damages.

-Failure to establish all of these elements can result in the dismissal of a medical malpractice lawsuit in Illinois.
+A wrongful death plaintiff’s failure to establish all of these elements can result in the dismissal of a medical malpractice lawsuit in Illinois.

 - Medical bills